 A strong language arts program must be carefully integrated into each content area of the curriculum.
 This approach will provide students with the essential skills needed to ensure success.

 Kindergarten marks the beginning of the reading and writing program.
-The student will engage in a variety of activities which will introduce and extend emergent literacy skills.
+The student will engage in a variety of activities that will introduce and extend emergent literacy skills.
 First- and second-grade students will be taught reading and writing together.
 When young children perceive a purpose for reading and writing, they achieve greater success.
-Therefore, integration of listening, speaking, reading and writing activities occur daily.
+Therefore, integration of listening, speaking, reading, and writing activities occur daily.
 Third-grade students will utilize strategies to read, write, and apply knowledge of the use of conventions in grammar.

 In the middle school grades, fourth- and fifth-grade students will be immersed in an integrated language arts curriculum.
 Listening, speaking, reading, and writing will occur daily.
 Skills will be modeled by the teacher and practiced by the student.
-Moving into junior high, students will recognize and apply the integration of language arts daily as they continue the formal study of the elements of literature.

-The mission of the science curriculum at Overbrook School is to provide students with a quality science education in the context of a Christian perspective.
-Overbrook students will have an understanding of science which, when viewed in connection with their faith, will help them as citizens to make sound judgments when considering scientific activities and their impact on our society.
+The mission of the science curriculum at Overbrook Catholic School is to provide students with a quality science education in the context of a Christian perspective.
+OCS students will have an understanding of science which, when viewed in connection with their faith, will help them as citizens to make sound judgments when considering scientific activities and their impact on our society.

-Overbrook students begin their scientific journey of exploration and discovery in kindergarten studying how plants and animals live together symbiotically.
+Overbrook Catholic School students begin their scientific journey of exploration and discovery in kindergarten studying how plants and animals live together symbiotically.
 They then expand their scope to study the earth and its place in the universe.
 Students are also introduced to health and wellness, as well as matter, energy, and motion.
 Each grade level expounds upon these same themes and delves deeper into the scientific facts and theories.
 For example, third-graders enjoy an in-depth unit on the rainforest as well as several activities related to this unit, which even includes the performance of a rainforest play.

-At Overbrook School, the students learn that their faith is an essential part of their daily lives.
+At Overbrook Catholic School, the students learn that their faith is an essential part of their daily lives.
 The foundational principle of the religion program is the truth that each person is made in God’s image and likeness with inestimable dignity.
 The students strive to live this truth in an environment that fosters the growth of virtue in each individual.
 Through the study of Sacred Scripture, church history, the sacraments, and the Catechism of the Catholic Church, the students examine the richness of their living faith and gain new insights about themselves.

 Through their Catholic education, the students receive the moral foundation necessary to face the challenges and difficulties that life brings.
-By establishing a solid moral foundation, the students will be prepared to make important decisions and to formulate an educated and faith-filled opinion on the controversial issues that they will face in the future.
+By establishing a solid moral foundation, the students will be prepared to make important decisions and formulate an educated and faith-filled opinion on the controversial issues that they will face in the future.

 This faith journey begins in prekindergarten in the Atrium with the Catechesis of the Good Shepherd, Montessori-based religion curriculum that allows children to experience their faith in a hands-on way.
 Students continue the Catechesis through fifth grade.
-As students grow in their faith, they will begin to learn more about Jesus’ life, Catholic prayers, the saints and the Holy Sacraments.
+As students grow in their faith, they will begin to learn more about Jesus’ life, Catholic prayers, the saints, and the Holy Sacraments.

 The second-grade year is a memorable one, as students experience the Sacrament of Reconciliation and the Sacrament of the Eucharist for the first time.
 The students are grounded in a simple but deep understanding of God’s personal love for each of them.
 A special emphasis is placed on learning the external and internal elements of the Mass, including the vessels, vestments, ritual words and actions, and devotional practices relating to the Eucharist.